nileshraut-analytics/my-pipeline-journey/README.md

 The objective has been to improve one pipeline step by step while introducing concepts commonly found in real-world data engineering workflows.

+📄 See [CHANGELOG.md](CHANGELOG.md) for a detailed, dated history of fixes and changes made to this pipeline.

 ---

 # ⚙️ Core Modules